 - Powdered sugar for dusting

-- Brush top of loaf/loafs lightly with milk, bake for 20-25 minutes or until golden, (tap the bottom of the loaf it should sound hollow when done).
-Remove to wire rack to cool completely.
+- Brush with milk and bake for about 30 minutes, or until golden (tap the bottom of the loaf it should sound hollow when done).
+Move the bread to a wire rack to cool completely before continuing.

-- Cut the loaf lengthwise into 1/2 inch (1 1/4 centimeters) slices, do not cut through to the bottom crust.
-In between the slices spread with 1/2 the Nutella, turn the loaf 90° and slice 1/2 pieces again, spread with the rest of the Nutella.
-Wrap in foil and bake in pre-heated oven for 10 minutes.
+- Once the bread is completely cool, cut the loaf lengthwise into 1/2 inch -1 inch (1 1/4 -2 cm) slices, do not cut through to the bottom crust.
+In between the slices spread with 1/2 the Nutella, turn the loaf 90° and slice the same size pieces again, spread with the rest of the Nutella.
+Wrap the bread in foil and bake 10 minutes.
 Let cool slightly, dust with powdered sugar and serve.
 Enjoy!